-Method Complaints About Medical Care - Contact Information CALL (833) 388-8168 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays, from April 1 through September 30. ΤΤΥ 711This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.Calls to this number are free.8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays, from April 1 through September 30.
-FAX (657) 276-4715 WRITE Clever Care Health Plan Grievance & Appeals 7711 Center Ave Suite 100 Huntington Beach, CA 92647 MEDICARE WEBSITE You can submit a complaint about Clever Care directly to Medicare.
+Method Complaints About Medical Care - Contact Information CALL (833) 388-8168 Calls to this number are free and will be recorded.
+8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays, from April 1 through September 30.
+TTY This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free and will be recorded.8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays, from April 1 through September 30.
+FAX (657) 276-4715 WRITE Clever Care Health Plan Grievance & Appeals 7711 Center Ave Suite 100 Huntington Beach, CA 92647 appeals@ccmapd.com MEDICARE WEBSITE You can submit a complaint about Clever Care directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .